Farragut's Unsung Navy (FUN) volunteer program

 Eagle Scout/Gold Award/community volunteer projects

 Eagle Scout and Gold Award candidates and individuals, schools or organizations seeking community volunteer projects receive assistance from Town staff in identifying potential projects in Town parks, greenways or other publicly owned land.
 This includes donations of time, materials, and/or monies for a range of projects from park benches to greenway maps.
-Please contact the Parks & Recreation Department by emailing Lauren Cox with your project ideas and details.
+Please contact the Parks & Recreation Department by emailing Lauren Cox and Merritt Piper with your project ideas and details.
 For those seeking Eagle Scout projects, please complete the Eagle Scout project application.

 Adopt A programs